Swiss-Digital-Assets-Institute/did-method/README.md

 ## SDKs supporting the Hedera Hashgraph DID Method & Verifiable Credentials

 - JavaScript SDK is maintained in a separate repository at [did-sdk-js](https://github.com/hashgraph/did-sdk-js).
-- Java SDK is maintained in a separate repository at [did-sdk-java](https://github.com/hashgraph/did-sdk-java).

 ## License Information